Inaugural Golf Classic at K Club in memory of Emma Hannigan

-Emma’s father Philip Hannigan was keen to continue his late daughter’s passion for advancing breast cancer research and therefore agreed to sponsor this event through his company Hard Metal Machine Tools Ltd. His wish is that through this sponsorship Breast Cancer Ireland will be able to maximise revenue and ensure all funds raised on the day will speed up research discovery times to affect better treatment outcomes for those impacted by breast cancer.
+Emma’s father Philip Hannigan was keen to continue his late daughter’s passion for advancing breast cancer research and agreed to sponsor this event through his company, Hard Metal Machine Tools Ltd. His wish is that through this sponsorship Breast Cancer Ireland will be able to maximise revenue and ensure all funds raised on the day will speed up research discovery times to affect better treatment outcomes for those impacted by breast cancer.

-Hannigan, who raised over €133,000 in the weeks before she died, through her TEXT CURE campaign was honoured through a research fellowship The Emma Hannigan Breast Cancer Research Fellowship awarded to research fellow Dr Damir Vareslija earlier this year.
+Through her ‘TEXT CURE’ campaign, Emma raised over €133,000 in the weeks before she died.
+She was honoured through a research fellowship, The Emma Hannigan Breast Cancer Research Fellowship, which was awarded to research fellow Dr Damir Vareslija earlier this year.
 The inaugural golf event raised in excess of €39,000.

-To support Breast Cancer Ireland Text CURE to 50300 to donate €4 to Breast Cancer Ireland.
+To support Breast Cancer Ireland, text CURE to 50300 to donate €4.